ryankarlos/tensorflow-dev-certification-practice/README.md

 ## Download data

-For accessing cats and dogs data used for the scripts, in the root of the repo, run the following command to download the zip file to the data foler.
+For accessing cats and dogs data used for the scripts, in the root of the repo, download the zip file from https://storage.googleapis.com/mledu-datasets/cats_and_dogs_filtered.zip and place in the `data` directory in root of repo.

-`!wget --no-check-certificate https://storage.googleapis.com/mledu-datasets/cats_and_dogs_filtered.zip -O datA/cats_and_dogs_filtered.zip`
+for inception weights download https://storage.googleapis.com/mledu-datasets/inception_v3_weights_tf_dim_ordering_tf_kernels_notop.h5 and place in data folder.